azixMcAze/Unity-SerializableDictionary/README.md

     ![Conflicting keys screenshot](https://azixmcaze.github.io/Unity-SerializableDictionary/SerializableDictionary_screenshot2.png)

     ![Null key screenshot](https://azixmcaze.github.io/Unity-SerializableDictionary/SerializableDictionary_screenshot3.png)
-- You can customize the layout of the dictionnary inspector by subclassing the custom property drawer.
-A single line layout and a two line layout are provided by default.

 ## Limitations
 - A non-generic derived class has to be created for each `<TKey, TValue>` combination you want to use.
 A `CustomPropertyDrawer` has to be declared for each of these classes.